Women's rights: Rome

-Roman law, similar to Athenian law, was created by men in favor of men.
+Roman law was created by men in favor of men.
 Women had no public voice and no public role, which only improved after the 1st century to the 6th century BCE.
 Freeborn women of ancient Rome were citizens who enjoyed legal privileges and protections that did not extend to non-citizens or slaves.
 Roman society, however, was patriarchal, and women could not vote, hold public office, or serve in the military.
 Women of the upper classes exercised political influence through marriage and motherhood.
 During the Roman Republic, the mothers of the Gracchus brothers and of Julius Caesar were noted as exemplary women who advanced the careers of their sons.
 During the Imperial period, women of the emperor's family could acquire considerable political power and were regularly depicted in official art and on coinage.

 The central core of Roman society was the pater familias or the male head of the household who exercised his authority over all his children, servants, and wife.
 Girls had equal inheritance rights with boys if their father died without leaving a will.
-Similar to Athenian women, Roman women had a guardian or as it was called "tutor" who managed and oversaw all her activity.
-This tutelage had limited female activity but by the first century to sixth century BCE, tutelage became very relaxed and women were accepted to participate in more public roles such as owning or managing property and or acting as municipal patrons for gladiator games and other entertainment activities Childbearing was encouraged by the state.
+Roman women had a guardian (called "tutor") who managed and oversaw all her activity.
+This tutelage had limited female activity but by the first century to sixth century BCE, tutelage became very relaxed and women were accepted to participate in more public roles such as owning and managing property or acting as municipal patrons for gladiator games and other entertainment activities Childbearing was encouraged by the state.
 By 27–14 BCE the ius tritium liberorum ("legal right of three children") granted symbolic honors and legal privileges to a woman who had given birth to three children and freed her from any male guardianship.

 In the earliest period of the Roman Republic, a bride passed from her father's control into the "hand" (manus) of her husband.
 She then became subject to her husband's potestas, though to a lesser degree than their children.
 This archaic form of manus marriage was largely abandoned by the time of Julius Caesar, when a woman remained under her father's authority by law even when she moved into her husband's home.
 This arrangement was one of the factors in the independence Roman women enjoyed.